 - Uber / Uber Eats $10: Use the monthly $10 Uber / Uber Eats credit.
 Enroll simply by adding your Amex card to your Uber wallet.

 Apply for Amex cards

 December is the ideal time to apply for American Express cards that come with annual credits.
 That is because those credits are based on calendar year.
-It is therefore possible to open a card with incidental credits now and potentially use that incidental credit for 2021 by December 31st and then receive a new incidental credit starting on January 1st, 2022.
-Since your next annual fee would not be scheduled to post until December 2022, it would theoretically be possible to use your annual credit again in January 2023 and cancel the card before the fee comes due if you decided that you no longer wanted to keep it.
+It is therefore possible to open a card with incidental credits now and potentially use that incidental credit for 2022 by December 31st and then receive a new incidental credit starting on January 1st, 2023.
+Since your next annual fee would not be scheduled to post until December 2023 or January 2024, it would be possible to use your annual credit again in January 2024 and cancel the card within 30 days of the annual fee charge if you decided that you no longer wanted to keep it.
 In the current environment with Amex sometimes clawing back credits even months after a card is closed, I’d recommend some caution here.
 Still, it should at the very least be possible to double dip.
-That said, there aren’t many days left in 2021 to receive your new card.
-The Amex system will sometimes offer to auto-generate a temporary card number upon approval (and if request this and Amex is unable to generate it, they will sometimes offer you a statement credit) or you may be able to get your new card expedited by asking or requesting it within your online account.

 Transfer / pool points